Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Theoretical Background

+{Idealized phases of the physics problem-solving process of experts (left) and involved knowledge types and skills essential for successful problem solving (right). \textit{Note:} In addition to metacognitive knowledge, the solution evaluation phase generally involves also all of the other indicated knowledge types and skills.} \end{figurehere}

-Fostering scientific problem-solving abilities is typically done with well-defined end-of-textbook problems.
-Moreover, developing expertise in problem solving requires continuous and targeted deliberate practice \cite{Kim.2002,Ericsson.1998}.
-Hence, feedback and guidance by others play a crucial role in the development of expertise.
+Physics problem-solving abilities are typically fostered through well-defined end-of-textbook problems.
+However, developing expertise in physics problem solving requires continuous and targeted deliberate practice \cite{Kim.2002,Ericsson.1998}, in which feedback and guidance from others, such as domain experts, play a crucial role.
 Feedback is generally most effective when it is both adaptive to the learner’s needs and provided in a timely manner \cite{hattie_power_2007}.
 However, the provision of adaptive and timely feedback is prohibitive in many real-world settings given resource limitations.
-Feedback by instructors also tends to be more holistic, rather than analytic, which is less helpful for learners, as it rarely differentiates between the various knowledge types and skills involved in problem solving \cite{docktor_assessing_2016, jescovitch_comparison_2021, poldner_assessing_2014}.
+Feedback by instructors also tends to be more holistic, rather than analytic, which is less helpful for learners, as it rarely differentiates between the various knowledge types and skills involved in physics problem solving \cite{docktor_assessing_2016, jescovitch_comparison_2021, poldner_assessing_2014}.